ncatlab/nlab-content/pages/3162.md

   \,.
 $$

-It's commutativity means in formulas that
+Its commutativity means in formulas that

 $$
   \omega \circ \partial_V = d_V \omega = 0
   \,,
 $$

-wich is the cocycle condition from above.
+which is the cocycle condition from above.

 In most cases the morphism $\omega : V_\bullet \to \mathbf{B}^n k$ defined this way is already a morphism in the relevant [[(∞,1)-category]] $\mathbf{H}_{Ch_\bullet}$ of chain complexes: this is modeled for instance by the projective [[model structure on chain complexes]].
 In this every object is fibrant, and the cofibrant objects are those consisting of projective $k$-[[module]]s.
 If we assume that all our modules are projective (for instance in the archetypical case that our modules are simply [[vector space]]s), then $\omega : V_\bullet \to \mathbf{B}^n k$ is a cocycle in $\mathbf{H}_{Ch_\bullet}$ from the above abstract nonsense point of view.
 For its cohomology class we may write